Yext delivered 100+ integrations in 3 months. See how they did it and why their old platform was slowing everything down.

 Do you have a good time to sleep?
 Do you have a good time to sleep?

-We get a couple hours in.
+We got a couple hours in.

 So, Alex, for the event here.
-So Alex is actually gonna take you through the reasons that if you're in IT, or maybe just focused on delivering solutions for the business, the now's the time really to be focused on being more, agile and taking a close look at the the cost of ownership of your existing integration tools.
+So Alex is actually going to take you through the reasons that if you're in IT, or maybe just focused on delivering solutions for the business, the now's the time really to be focused on being more, agile and taking a close look at the the cost of ownership of your existing integration tools.

 Awesome.
-Yeah.
 Thank you for the introduction, Paul.

 Thanks for the intro, Paul.
 Happy to share our story.

-It's we'll just post post them just post them during the event.
-And if if there's a right time, we'll, we'll answer them, either during or we'll answer them at the end or so whatever works.
+Great.
+And then, before I, hand over to Alex and to Tulasi, if you have any questions, please don't be afraid to ask.
+Just post them just post them during the event.
+And if there's a right time, we'll answer them, either during or we'll answer them at the end or so whatever works.

-And, we'll also share some, share some next steps, for you at the end of the event as well.
-So some some some some some some action to take as well.
-So with that, I'm gonna hand it over to to Alex.
-So over to you, Alex.
+And, we'll also share some next steps for you at the end of the event as well.
+So some actions to take as well.
+So with that, I'm going to hand it over to to Alex.

 At Nucleus, my research focuses mainly on delivering credible ROI analyses alongside customer driven insights drawn directly from our engagement with end users.